 - You’ve entered into an Individual Voluntary Arrangement

-Bad credit loans are loans that are specifically designed for people with a poor credit rating.
+Bad credit loans are loans that are specifically designed for people with a low credit score.
 Lenders offering these types of loans tend to charge higher rates of interest because they’re taking on a bigger risk with the people they’re lending to.

 As with most loans, you can get two types: unsecured or secured.
 The main difference is that a secured loan uses something valuable that you own (such as your house or car) as collateral for the debt.
 This means if you fail to make your payments, the lender keeps whatever this is – even if it’s your home.
 Obviously this is a very big risk to take, especially if you’re not sure you can make the repayments, so you should think this through very carefully.